uterdijon/cn-homepage/README.md

     - fill in your name in the `<title>` and the `<header>`
     - write a personal introduction
     - write out your personal motivations for joining the course
+    - edit the social media links so they point to your accounts
 4. Add a photo (see below)

 ## Host your homepage